 At Handler, Henning & Rosenberg LLC, our Pennsylvania personal injury lawyers understand how to guide our clients through a trial, making it as easy as we can on them.
 After sustaining an injury and enduring one of the most challenging seasons in your life, we do not want you to feel as though you are struggling at every turn.

-Our team works around-the-clock because we know you need compensation and you need justice.
+Our team works around the clock because you need compensation and justice.
 You deserve to hold the negligent party accountable for their actions.
 You need someone on your side who cares about you, your needs, and your peace of mind.